henrygd/bigger-picture/readme.md

 Type: `boolean`<br>
 Default: `false`

-Removes the close button and prevents the lightbox from closing.
+Hides the close button and prevents the lightbox from closing unless the [`close`](#close) method is called.
 Recommended to use in combination with an inline gallery.

 ### focusWrap